 The final benefit of the League of Solutions is that it helps maintain student interest in food growing by making each seed planted a chance to learn something new.

-Interested in taking part?
-Contact Us today to be part of the next season of the League of Solutions. #CCyyFF
+Interested in taking part next season?
+Contact Us today about future openings in the League of Solutions.